Nikon D800 vs Panasonic FZ2500

 Review summary: Nikon D800 vs Panasonic FZ2500

 So what is the bottom line?
 Is there a clear favorite between the Nikon D800 and the Panasonic FZ2500?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Nikon D800: